lingtalfi/TemporaryVirtualFileSystem/personal/mydoc/pages/conception-notes.md

 - delete:
     - If no entry exists with the same id then the entry is added with type=delete.

     - If an "add" entry already exists with the same id then the entry is deleted.
+And any attached binary file along with it.

     - If an "update" entry already exists with the same id then the entry is deleted and replaced with a "remove" entry.
+And any attached binary file along with it.

     - If a "remove" entry already exists with the same id, this operation has no effect.